Have you ever thought about making your own quilt fabric from fabrics in your stash?

+Especially when you have a helper like cute little Simon!
 Sometimes having an assistant can make quilting a little difficult.
 Thank goodness he is cute!

 I’ve been working with the 30 fat quarters of Lark by Amy Butler, that I won in February from Pat Sloan’s Valentine Giveaway.
 See that little earbud set….that will be going along with me this weekend so I can watch some videos when I have high-speed internet!

 I have to admit that I was so excited to win this great bundle of fabric but when I got it I had no idea of what to make.
-I don’t usually go for big prints and to me I couldn’t see how they all coordinated……so they sat in my stash.
+I don’t usually go for big prints and to me I couldn’t see how they all coordinated……so the fabrics sat in my stash.

 Digging further in my stash I found a turquoise that is at least 15 years old but matched perfectly so I made a piece of fabric.